Featured Video

-These healthful muffins freeze well!
-Make a batch on them on the weekend for a quick and tasty breakfast.
-Serve with a piece of fruit and a glass of low-fat milk.
+These healthful muffins freeze well.
+Make a batch on the weekend for a quick and tasty breakfast.
+Serve with fruit and milk.

 This is a great meal for a busy night--for some added fun, leave the forks in the cabinet and bring out the chopsticks!